 The most common among these are emails and SMS text messages that criminals send.
 These emails or SMS text messages appear very genuine and from some trusted source such as your bank or government organization.

 The simplest ones are email or SMS messages asking you to provide credit card details because the issuer needs to update some records.
-Never give out such information on email or by SMS, chats on WhatsApp or Facebook Messenger or even LinkedIn.
+Never give out such information by email or by SMS, chats on WhatsApp or Facebook Messenger or even LinkedIn.

 13. Mail Intercept Fraud